-From a fairytale staircase to the whimsical woodland dishes, London’s Hide restaurant should be top of your wish-list.
+From a fairytale staircase to the whimsical woodland dishes, Hide should be top of your wish-list.

-Spread over three floors, this soon-to-be London favourite features a specially designed Art Deco staircase that looks as though it crawled head-first out of a storybook.
+Spread over three floors, the restaurant features a specially designed Art Deco staircase that looks as though it crawled head-first out of a storybook.
 The whole thing is pretty damn impressive (rumour has it, the venture cost an eye-watering £20 million).

 Is it a birds nest?
 Are we simply stranded in a meadow and all of this is merely a mirage?
 All we really know is our Instagram likes will be going through the roof.